fikayo-sanni/ductape-docs/docs/actions/run-actions.md

 # Running Actions

-Once you have Actions imported into an App, you can execute them using `ductape.action.run()`.
+Once you have Actions imported into an App, you can execute them using `ductape.actions.run()`.
 This function handles authentication, environment switching, and request formatting automatically.

 ## Prerequisites